HusseinMelhem/metal-company-eccommerce/README.md

 # metal-company-eccommerce
-a clothing ecommerce website using html css javascript ]php and sql with home browsing cart checkout and full admin page
+A metal selling store that lists the available items from the company so they can browse and see the items listed also an admo=in page to add items dyanmicly uses html css javascript php and sql